 Intended outcome Success criteria

-Improved attendance of disadvantaged students and closing the gap in attendance with non-disadvantaged Attendance of disadvantaged cohort to be within one percentage point of non-disadvantaged cohort
+Improved attendance of disadvantaged students and closing the gap in attendance with non-disadvantaged

 students

 We are clear that closing any gaps in terms of school experience, and progress and attainment, between our disadvantaged students and their non-disadvantaged peers is the responsibility of all staff in school.
 We are unfailingly ambitious for all students, in line with our school's vision statement "To share God's love and wisdom and enable our school community to flourish emotionally, academically and spiritually."